 Do you want a car seat stroller, umbrella stroller, jogging stroller, double stroller, etc., etc.?
 Then once you have the kind of stroller in mind that you want, you have to figure out what sort of features you want and truly need.

 There are a lot of things I look for in a stroller: ease of the push, ability to handle different terrains, lightweight, small & simple fold down, ample storage, and comfortable seats.
-I was given the opportunity to review the uber stylish and envy of fashionable moms worldwide, Bugaboo Buffalo — and let me say, I now understand what all the fuss is about.
+I was given the opportunity to review the uber stylish and envy of fashionable moms worldwide, Bugaboo Buffalo Stroller — and let me say, I now understand what all the fuss is about.

-Bugaboo Buffalo Pros
+Bugaboo Buffalo Assembly

 First, what I love about the Bugaboo Stroller… “Easiest assembly ever” as my husband said, about ten minutes after opening the box.
 It pushes like a dream and its turning radius is the best I’ve ever experienced.
 I can literally push it one-handed, loaded with a 30-pound toddler, and storage basket full of a day’s worth of errands without breaking a sweat or struggling in any way.